EternalBlack/GProximity/README.md

 #### Not yet working!!!
 Trying to add google maps API dynamically.

 ##### `api_key`
-Can be either an array or a string
+Takes the API-Key as string.

-##### `callback`
+##### `api_secret`
-Can be either an array or a string
+Takes the API-Secret as string.

 ##### `callback`
 Callback function on finish.
-Contains the result as parameter.
-Output in meters
+Can be utilized to trigger proximity calculation.